 Non-Compliance with the Code

 Step 1: An Institute staff member will contact students in the first instance to discuss the issue or behaviour and to determine how the issue might be rectified.
-This meeting and its outcomes will be documented, signed by all parties and included on the student’s personal file.
+This meeting and its outcomes will be documented, signed by all parties and included in the student’s personal file on the student management system.

-Step 2: If the issue or behaviour continues, students will be invited for a personal interview with the Operations and Compliance Manager (or a nominee) to discuss this further.
+Step 2: If the issue or behaviour continues, students will be invited for a personal interview with the Academic Principal (or a nominee) to discuss this further.
 This meeting and its outcomes will be documented, signed by all parties and included on the student’s personal file.

-Step 3: Should the issue or behaviour continue, the student will be given a final warning in writing and a time frame in which to rectify the issue.
+Step 3: Should the issue or behaviour continue, the student is given a final warning in writing and a time frame in which to rectify the issue.
 A copy of this letter will be included on the student’s personal file.

-If the behaviour persists after the three steps have been followed, training services will be withdrawn and the student will be notified in writing that their enrolment has been suspended or cancelled.
-In the case of international students, suspension or cancellation of their enrolment will be reported to Department of Immigration and Border Protection (DIBP) and may affect the student’s visa status.
+If the behaviour persists after the three steps have been followed, training services will be withdrawn and the student will be notified in writing that their enrolment has been suspended and/or cancelled.
+In the case of international students, suspension or cancellation of their enrolment will be reported to Department of Home Affairs and may affect the student’s visa status.

 Plagiarism, Collusion & Cheating

-Acts of plagiarism, collusion and cheating are not permitted in any work completed for assessment and will result in a written warning and repeating the unit of work, incurring any associated charges.
-If a student is caught engaging in these acts a second time, they may be suspended or expelled from the Institute.
+Acts of plagiarism, collusion and cheating are not permitted in any student work completed for assessment and will result in a written warning and repeating the unit of work, incurring any associated charges (e.g. reassessment fee).
+If a student is caught engaging in these acts a second time, they may be suspended or expelled from RGIT Australia, which may result in the cancellation of their enrolment (i.e. cancelling of confirmation of enrolment for international students).
 All work submitted must be an accurate reflection of the student’s level of competency.
-Please see our Assessment Policy for full details.
+Please see our Assessment Policy and Procedure for full details, available at www.rgit.edu.au/AssessmentPolicyandProcedure.

 Student Complaints and Appeals Procedure

-The Institute’s Code of Practice includes an Access and Equity Policy.
-It is the responsibility of all staff to ensure the requirements of the Access and Equity Policy are met at all times.
+RGIT Australia’s Code of Practice includes an Access and Equity Policy and Procedure.
+It is the responsibility of all staff to ensure the requirements of the Access and Equity Policy and Procedure are met at all times.
+It is available from Reception, Student Services or on RGIT Australia’s website from www.rgit.edu.au/AccessandEquityPolicyandProcedure.

 Tuition Fee Payment & Refunds